CourtneyThurston/microsoft-internships/README.md

 7. What is the difference between C and Java/between C and C# and how might this impact design decisions?

 **Explore - Dev questions (final rounds)**
-Cracking the Coding Interview is likely overdoing it, but good prep for future interviews.
+Cracking the Coding Interview is likely overdoing it, but good prep for future interviews elsewhere (note that Explorers interested in returning as a SWE Intern within the same team do not need to re-interview).
 1. What is the best data structure for a phone book with names and phone numbers?
 Code an example solution and explain.
 2. Print values in a doubly linked list in descending order.
 3. Invert a binary search tree.